xapi-fr/moodle-profile/events_hvp.md

 - The `actor` MUST be replaced by the authenticated user, as defined by the VLE profile.
 - The `verb.id` MUST be adapted depending of the `result` properties (`passed`, `failed`, `scored`, `completed`).
 - The `verb.display` property MAY be removed.
-- The `object` and the `context` MUST be adapted to conform with the Moodle profile.
+- The `object` and the `context` MUST be adapted to conform with the Moodle / VLE Profile.
 - The `object.extensions` which are H5P-specific MAY be removed.
 - The `context.contextActivities.parent` of H5P nested activities MUST be the direct parent of the `object` as it is defined in the H5P statement.
 - All other elements of the statements MUST be kept without modification.